refinedev/refine/documentation/docs/guides-concepts/usage-with-existing-projects/index.md

 ## Adding UI to Router Examples

-In the following examples below, we will integrate AntD layout from `@refinedev/antd` package.
+In the following examples below, as a follow-up from the previous router examples, we will add AntD layout from `@refinedev/antd` package.

 <Tabs wrapContent={false} defaultValue="vite">